Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 What Does Blurry Vision After Waking Up Mean?

-Blurry vision after waking up refers to reduced sharpness or hazy eyesight noticed immediately after opening the eyes in the morning.
-Objects may appear out of focus, foggy, or distorted.
-The blurriness may affect one or both eyes and can last from a few seconds to several hours.
+Blurry vision after waking up refers to reduced clarity or hazy eyesight immediately after opening your eyes in the morning.
+Objects may appear foggy, distorted, or out of focus.

-Common Symptoms That May Occur Along With Morning Blurry Vision
+Common Symptoms Along With Morning Blurry Vision

 People experiencing blurry vision after waking up may also notice: